rebane2001/mapartcraft/README.md

 # MapartCraft

-A Minecraft mapart schematic and map.dat generator, designed to be feasible for both server admins and survival players on servers like 2b2t, running in your browser
+A Minecraft mapart schematic and map.dat generator, designed to be feasible for both server admins and survival players on servers like 2b2t, running in your browser.

 # Requirements

-MapartCraft is written in ReactJS; running and building requires NPM / Node.
-Extra scripts in `tools` are written in Python3. `tools/addColoursJSONBlock.py` optionally uses [ImageMagick](https://imagemagick.org/) to manage `src/images/textures.png`
+MapartCraft is a static website written in ReactJS; running and building requires NPM / Node.
+Extra scripts in `tools` are written in Python3. `tools/addColoursJSONBlock.py` optionally uses [ImageMagick](https://imagemagick.org/) to manage `src/images/textures.png`.

 # Building

-1. Acquire packages with `npm install`
+1. Acquire packages with `npm install`.
-2. Build using `npm run build`, or run a debug version with `npm run start`
+2. Build using `npm run build`, or run a debug version with `npm run start`.
 3. Alternatively use the shell script `build.sh` for deployment on Linux.
-This will also copy a `.htaccess` file to the build folder for use with Apache
+This will also copy a `.htaccess` file to the build folder for use with Apache.

 The default build settings assume the app is being hosted at https://YOUR-SITE-HERE.com/mapartcraft.
 To change the folder from which the site is hosted modify the following: